-American Samoa's reefs, as all coral reefs, may become affected in the future from effects of global change and increasing ocean acidification.
-It would, therefore, be prudent to conduct research on potential impacts and damage preventative measures to be better prepared to manage its resources in the future.
+American Samoa's reefs, in common with coral reefs globally, may become affected by global climate change and increasing ocean acidification.
+It would, therefore, be prudent to conduct research to establish baselines against which to evaluate potential impacts and to be better prepared to manage reef resources in the future.
 A more immediate research need is life history information, fishery independent studies, and other research needed to be able to set annual catch limits on coral reef species or species groups in 2011.

 There are no existing stock assessments on CREMUS stocks.
-There are biomass estimates for reef fish populations provided by CRED, described in this report, which may be used, among other data, in determining CREMUS annual catch limits.
+There are biomass estimates for reef fish populations provided by CRED, described in this report, which may potentially be used, among other data, in determining CREMUS annual catch limits.